dub1t0/ubuntu-2204-jdk-7/README.md

 ## Important Notes

 * This script requires `sudo` permissions to install Java in `/usr/local/java` and to update system alternatives.
-* The JDK archives are sourced from a GitHub repository to bypass Oracle’s login requirement, making the process seamless and script-friendly.
+* The JDK archives are sourced from a GitHub repository (this one) to bypass Oracle’s login requirement, making the process seamless and script-friendly.
 * Oracle JDK 7 is no longer officially supported or updated by Oracle.
 Use this script at your own risk, especially for production environments.
+* This may work on a newer or older Ubuntu version, but it was not tested, feel free to do so.

 ## Credits